-Recommendation Addressed Not Addressed

-Improve the data quality For now, this is an ongoing Agency has data quality control

-control program for the effort. system parts in place for the

-Roadway data system to reflect Roadway System data but has

-best practices identified in the not yet provided formal

-Traffic Records Program documentation consistent with

-Assessment Advisory. the Advisory best practices.
-The

-agency has been working on

-improving the quality control

-procedures for their Roadway
+Recommendation Addressed Not Addressed Improve the data quality control program for the Roadway data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.
+For now, this is an ongoing effort.
+Agency has data quality control system parts in place for the Roadway System data but has not yet provided formal documentation consistent with the Advisory best practices.
+The agency has been working on improving the quality control procedures for their Roadway data.
+See pages 35-36 of the 2018 Plan.

-data.

-See pages 35-36 of the 2018

-Plan.